-- Select and hold left mouse click, then drag and drop a file in the destination folder
+- Select and hold left mouse click, then drag and drop a file into the destination folder

 - Open memory type applicable

-- Go to directory of required picture and select ->Right Click-> Copy (or press Ctrl + C)
+- Go to the directory of the required picture and select ->Right Click-> Copy (or press Ctrl + C)

 - Go to the destination folder (don’t close the source folder) and paste it (or press Ctrl + V)

 Web pages are full of spectacular pictures, and some people have always wanted to save them.